ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/FunctionsClassesAndOO.md

 Python allows us to work in an OO paradigm, but also in a functional or programmatic paradigm.
 (In fact we are able to use a hybrid as well).
 Note that PEP8 doesn't make any recommendation about which of these paradigms should be used!
+(None of the PEP documents do to my knowledge).

 Some people may feel that they are not "real programmers" because they don't use objects.
 This is false for two reasons: